rvp47/stock-analysis/README.md

 - What are the advantages or disadvantages of refactoring code?

+Refactoring code helps to improve the organization and readability of an original script.
+Looking at the code again and restructuring it can also help to find any missed errors, like duplicate or missing functions.
+Additionally, refactoring may reveal any trends or patterns that may not have been obvious before.
+However, refactoring can also have its disadvantages.
+It can affect the testing outcomes if it is not restructured properly.
+What once may have been a logical structure can become confusing very quickly.
+It can also take a significant amount of time to restructure and ensure that the code still produces the expected outcomes.
+Overall, refactoring as a practice is a good idea, but it is heavily dependent on the data and its intended use.

 - How do these pros and cons apply to refactoring the original VBA script?

+By refactoring the original VBA script, we were able to get faster run times for both the 2017 and 2018 data, as seen in the screenshots above.
+It made the stock analysis easier for the client, but a great deal of time was spent just to save a fraction of a second for the client.
+The question is how often Steve intends to analyze his stock data, which would likely be once a year when he gets new data to add.
+The frequency of Steve using the data needs to be weighed against the time it took to refactor the original script.